 FEBRUARY 23 - MARCH 3, 2019

 Based on the 1955 novel Lolita by Vladimir Nabokov.
 Lolita, My Love, which originally closed in Boston in 1971, closely follows the legendary novel: a college professor named Humbert Humbert becomes fascinated by and starts to seduce his landlady's young daughter, Dolores "Lolita" Haze.
-The fascination quickly turns into obsession, and soon a whirlwind race across the US begins. ”For this Mufti presentation, Erik Haagensen (Darling of the Day and The Day Before Spring in Mufti) has created a new script, edited together from Lerner’s assorted drafts, each vastly different from the others.
+The fascination quickly turns into obsession, and soon a whirlwind race across the US begins. ”For this Mufti presentation, Erik Haagensen (Darling of the Day and The Day Before Spring in Mufti) has edited together a new script from Lerner's assorted drafts, each vastly different from the others.
 Haagensen has stated that “Now audiences will have a chance to hear [Lolita] on stage and decide for themselves what they think of this unquestionably daring musical that begins as a black comedy and ends in tragedy.”
 Nabokov himself has said “Mr. Lerner is most talented and an excellent classicist.
 If you have to make a musical of ‘Lolita,’ he is the man to do it”.

 special multimedia presentations celebrating two of Lerner and loewe's most endearing musicals: